There are some superb anchorages around the Bailiwick of Guernsey. Here, reproduced courtesy of the Guernsey Yacht Club, are a few:

 A pleasant place to anchor close to Rosaire steps, although usually crowded during high season and weekends with local and visiting yachts.

 Anchor in the lagoon in 3 to 4.5m of water with a sand and shingle bottom.
-Near the eastern side there is an abundance of wrack (or vraic) on the sea bed with the resultant tendency for anchors not to hold.
+Near the eastern side there is an abundance of vraic (seaweed) on the sea bed with the resultant tendency for anchors not to hold.

-A very picturesque little cove on the east side of Herm, steeply shelving but levels out to a shoal at LW.
+A very picturesque little cove on the east side of Herm, steeply shelving but levels out to a shoal at Low Water.

-There is no charge for Mooring.
-To remain overnight, visiting yachtsmen should obtain the tenants permission which can easily be obtained from the harbour administration office or Hotel.
+There is no charge for mooring.
+To remain overnight, visiting vessels should obtain permission which can easily be obtained from the harbour administration office or the White House Hotel.
 The harbour has a sandy bottom and takes about 8 boats moored fore and aft.
 The sandy harbour beach is recommended where there are good ground chains and space for 30 boats.
 The harbour is safe in virtually all weather conditions and generally not subject to surge or swell.

 Banquette Bay is the name for the triangular area bounded by Sark and Brecquou on two sides, but there are two bays worth mentioning as potential anchorage's: